Floorp-Projects/Floorp/tools/tryselect/docs/selectors/index.rst

 * :doc:`release <release>`: Prepare a tree for doing a staging release.
 * :doc:`scriptworker <scriptworker>`: Run scriptworker tasks against a recent release.
 * :doc:`compare <compare>`: Push two identical try jobs, one on your current commit and another of your choice
+* :ref:`perf <Mach Try Perf>`: Select categories of performance tests to run, and produce a before/after compare view link.

 You can run them with: